 Early versions of nanny cams were hidden inside objects typically found in a child’s bedroom, like a teddy bear.
 But manufacturers realized that teddy bears and other toys can look out-of-place in rooms outside the nursery.
 They also recognized that in-home surveillance has expanded beyond just monitoring babysitters.

-Today, nanny cams are hidden inside all kinds of objects and appliances that can be placed discreetly around the house and blend in with their surroundings, such as clocks, AC adaptors, smoke detectors and digital picture frames.
+Today, nanny cams are hidden inside all kinds of objects and appliances that can be placed discreetly around the house and blend in with their surroundings, such as clocks, smoke detectors and digital picture frames.

 The latest and greatest nanny cams are digital, making them wireless and self-contained.
 Most are motion-activated, which means that the unit only records when there is movement in the room.
 This feature maximizes hours of recording.